StefanoFrontini/StefanoFrontini/README.md

 Years ago, when I worked for Repower as an employee, I was in charge of leading a team to develop a dashboard to visualize electricity and gas consumption data.
 We were helped by an agency specializing in data visualization.
 This project made me fall in love with data visualization and I discovered that the technology used was D3.js.
 Why not take this opportunity to learn how to use D3?
 So I decided to use D3 for all the charts of the website.
 I wanted Vue to render the DOM and use D3 only for the built-in shapes.
 The implementation was hard due to lack of documentation (blogs/videos) about this topic.

 I decided also to deploy the site to Netlify and use Serverless functions to intereact with FaunaDB.
-Using Serverless functions were really nice to use!
+Serverless functions were really nice to use!
 It's like having a server but without the complications of running one!

 One big problem was to format nicely the email sent to users completing the energy check-up.
 I discovered that formatting an email with html is very difficult!
 So I decided to go for an email framework called MJML.

-For the design of the homepage and the energy check-up I decided to hired an Art Director.
+For the design of the homepage and the energy check-up I decided to hire an Art Director.
 I loved working with her!

 ### Business Speed Dating